AnelD/speech_recognition/README.md

 ``venv\Scripts\activate``
 <br>
 <br>
-Once you have the venv ready and activated your terminal should look like:
+Once you have the venv ready and activated, your terminal should look like:
 <br>
 ``(venv) C:\Users\you\...``
 <br>